How to Read Donald Duck

 How to Read Donald Duck (Para leer al Pato Donald) is a 1971 book-length essay by Ariel Dorfman and Armand Mattelart that critiques Disney comics from a Marxist point of view as capitalist propaganda for American corporate and cultural imperialism.
 It was first published in Chile in 1971, became a bestseller throughout Latin America and is still considered a seminal work in cultural studies.
 It was reissued in August 2018 to a general audience in the United States, with a new introduction by Dorfman, by OR Books.

 Summary

-The book's thesis is that Disney comics are not only a reflection of the prevailing ideology at the time (capitalism), but that they are also aware of this, and are active agents in spreading the ideology.
-To do so, Disney comics use images of the everyday world:
+The book's thesis is that Disney comics are not only a reflection of the prevailing ideology at the time (capitalism), but that the comics' authors are also aware of this, and are active agents in spreading the ideology.
+To that end, Disney comics use images of the everyday world:

 This closeness to everyday life is so only in appearance, because the world shown in the comics, according to the thesis, is based on ideological concepts, resulting in a set of natural rules that lead to the acceptance of particular ideas about capital, the developed countries' relationship with the Third World, gender roles, etc.